 Another service that the endophyte provides the fescue with is protection from grazing animals.
-Not only is the endophyte something of a deterrent to mammals, it can also be harmful, even lethal, to livestock, most notably cattle and horses.
-Affected cattle often show intolerance to heat and poor weight gains.
+Not only are the alkaloids produced by endophytes something of a deterrent to mammals, they can also be harmful—even lethal—to livestock, most notably cattle and horses.
+Endophyte alkaloids constrict the blood vessels and reduce the circulation of animals that have ingested them, leading to serious complications.
+Affected cattle often show rough coats, intolerance to heat, poor weight gains, and reduced pregnancy rates.
+In winter, they may develop gangrene of the hooves, ears, and tail.
 Mares can experience life-threatening foaling difficulties, and any foals that do survive after being born may have weakened immune systems.

 Once the effects of fescue on grazing animals were understood, scientists and plant breeders set to work removing the endophyte from the fescue.
-A number of methods are used to achieve this, including heat and various chemicals.
+A number of methods are used to achieve this, including heat, humidity, and various chemicals.
+Because endophytes are transmitted through seed, a fescue plant that has had its endophytes killed in this manner can be used to produce subsequent generations of endophyte-free fescue.
 Over the years, different varieties of endophyte-free fescue have found their place in the offerings of companies selling pasture seed.
 Studies have proven that animals do indeed perform better on endophyte-free fescue pastures.

 Unfortunately, removing the endophyte from the fescue has not been without consequences.
 By removing the fungus, plant breeders have also removed the fescue’s defense against insects and drought.
 It can be difficult to establish and maintain a good stand of endophyte-free fescue.
 However, careful pasture management and avoidance of overgrazing can prolong the stand’s lifespan to about nine years.